 - Index of Private Housing Rental Prices, Great Britain : December 2017

-- Comparing measures of private rental growth in the UK : October to December 2017
+- Private rental growth measures, a UK comparison : October to December 2017